aflin/rampart/docs/source/rampart-main.rst

 normal as the cached/transpiled code will be used and thus no traspiling will occur.

-Also note that nearly all Rampart functions are synchronous, and therefore will be executed before any babel transpiled asynchronous code regardless of its position in the script.
-This is normal behavior for JavaScript, but may be counterintuitive if coming from, e.g. Node.js where most functions are asynchronous.

-As an example, the following code produces the same output in Rampart and Node.js.
+Though nearly all rampart functions are synchronous, asynchronous code may also be used with babel.
+For example, the following code produces the same output in Rampart and Node.js.

 .. code-block:: javascript